How systems self-emerge and self-configure for information exchange from 0 to 1 to n bits.

 No system, except perhaps the universe as a whole, is fully closed, therefore any information exchange between two systems is imperfect due to the effect of the environment. (i.e. all systems are subject to noise, Noise creates variability in the inheritance of rules or mutation)

 Variable (mutation) rules (inheritance) in a finite system (competition) provides a framework where the variables of natural selection necessarily operate.
+I.E this is all you need for an information theory model of natural selection.

 *[There is a further complexity – that doesn’t apply here.
 Systems and the exchange of information between them are macroscopic features relative to an observer, and their visibility and perceived interaction may be dependent on the sophistication (information state) of the observing system]